ToxSyn-PT: A Synthetic Fine-Grained Dataset of Minority-Targeted Toxic Language in Portuguese: Related Works

 \section{Related Works}

 Synthetic corpora have been explored as a means to augment limited hate speech datasets.
-ToxiGen \citep{hartvigsen-etal-2022-toxigen} combines a classifier-in-the-loop framework with GPT-3 \cite{brown2020language} to adversarially generate over 250,000 toxic examples across 13 demographic targets, yielding measurable improvements in classification performance.
-ToxiCraft \citep{hui2024toxicraft} extends this line of work by using GPT-4 \citep{achiam2023gpt} with structured prompting and self-evaluation to generate text with greater controllability.
+ToxiGen \citelanguageresource{hartvigsen-etal-2022-toxigen} combines a classifier-in-the-loop framework with GPT-3 \cite{brown2020language} to adversarially generate over 250,000 examples across 13 demographic targets, yielding measurable improvements in classification performance.
+ToxiCraft \citelanguageresource{hui2024toxicraft} extends this line of work by using GPT-4 \citep{achiam2023gpt} with structured prompting and self-evaluation to generate text with greater controllability.
 Despite their technical sophistication, both approaches are constrained to English, which limits their applicability to languages that differ in sociolinguistic norms and expressions of toxicity.

-In the context of Portuguese, HateBR \citep{vargas-etal-2022-hatebr} provides a multilabel dataset of 7,000 Instagram comments, annotated for binary offensiveness, severity (in three levels), and nine hate speech categories.
+In the context of Portuguese, HateBR \citelanguageresource{vargas-etal-2022-hatebr} provides a multilabel dataset of 7,000 Instagram comments, annotated for binary offensiveness, severity (in three levels), and nine hate speech categories.
 Although the annotation schema is comprehensive, the category distribution is highly uneven: only 727 category labels are assigned in total, with 496 corresponding to partyism and fewer than 100 for any other class (e.g., just two antisemitic samples and a single example of xenophobic text).
 This imbalance limits the dataset's utility for training models with generalization capacity.

 Several additional Portuguese-language corpora have been proposed, but often suffer from limited scale and class coverage.
-OFFCOMBR-3 \citep{de2017offensive} includes 1,250 comments annotated across six categories by three annotators.
-However, only 19.5\% of the samples are toxic, and most categories have very few labeled instances marking prejudice against a minority group.
-ToLD-BR \citep{leite-etal-2020-toxic} provides annotations for four minority classes but includes less than 30 examples per class.
-OLID-BR \citep{trajano2024olid} improves on label balance by annotating between 92 and 461 samples per category across five target classes.
-Still, the dataset size remains limited for training deep learning models without additional data augmentation.
+OFFCOMBR-3 \citelanguageresource{de2017offensive} includes 1,250 comments annotated across six categories by three annotators, but only 19.5\% of the samples are toxic and most categories have very few labeled instances marking harmful content against a minority group.
+ToLD-BR \citelanguageresource{leite-etal-2020-toxic} provides annotations for four minority classes, although it includes less than 30 examples per class.
+OLID-BR \citelanguageresource{trajano2024olid} improves on label balance by annotating between 92 and 461 samples per category across five target classes.
+Therefore, the dataset size remains limited for training deep learning models without additional data augmentation.